Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 ```

 At the end, and to be sure that you correctly achieved the pull, you can check if the data you get
-is the same as the one you at https://jsonplaceholder.typicode.com/users
+is the same as the one you can get at https://jsonplaceholder.typicode.com/users